idia640/presentations/week04/PITCHME.md

 Our brains our better at processing difference between patches of light than determining how much light is reflected from a surface.

+Note:

+From Ware:
+The most important single principle in the use of color is that whenever detailed information is to be shown, luminance contrast is necessary.

+Colin Ware.
+Visual Thinking: for Design (Kindle Location 863).
+Kindle Edition.

 ---